petervflocke/yakwd/README.md

 # yakwd

 (Alfa version of a) stand alone app for weather forecast direct download from https://openweathermap.org and display on a Kindle 4 NT<br>
+Main Features
+---
-<br>No additional server needed.<br>
++ No additional server nor local python is needed.
-<br>No additional graphic converter (e.g. imagemagick, pngcrush, etc) is needed.
-Go code produces 8 bit gray scale pics, eips ready.<br>
++ No additional graphic software converter (e.g. imagemagick, pngcrush, etc) is needed.
+Go code produces 8 bit gray scale pics, eips ready.
-<br>App displays forecast for 3 days today, tomorrow and a day after tomorrow.
-For each day 3 time zones are reflected (morning, afternoon and evening)<br>
++ App displays forecast for 3 days today, tomorrow and a day after tomorrow.
+For each day 3 time zones are reflected (morning, afternoon and evening).
+Weather picture is updated at every full hour
-<br>Early but runnable code :)<br>
++ Kindle 4 keyboard functions:
+  + _Back_ -> exist the application
+  + _Virtsual Keyboard_ : refresh the forecast now
+  + _Right Next Page_ : switch to the next city on the list
+  + _Left Next Page_ : switch to the previous city on the list

 Remarks:
 ---